Solid vs Polyurethane Motor Mounts: Does Material Matter?

 Solid Mounts

 Solid mounts are certainly among the most aggressive forms of damping as far as NVH levels are concerned.
-In essence, it carries forward all, if not most, of the engine vibrations.
+It carries forward all, if not most, of the engine vibrations.

 By design, solid mounts transfer energy/torque from the engine with minimal loss of power and, therefore, offer the least amount of damping.